What is credit card utilisation?

 Understanding credit utilisation

-• how much you’ve spent on your credit card
+• How much you’ve spent on your credit card

 Total credit utilisation

-For example, if the limit on your credit card is £2,000 and your balance is £1,000, your utilisation ratio is 50%.
-Or, if you’ve borrowed £500 on the card, the utilisation ratio is 25%.
+• If your credit card limit is £2,000 and your balance is £1,000, your utilisation ratio is 50%.

 What is classed as ‘good’ credit utilisation?